20 of the Best Emotional, Story-Driven Games Right Now

 11. Persona 5 – RPG With a Good Story, Relationships & Romance

 Persona 5 is a mixture of JRPG dungeon crawler and life sim, perfect for anime fans.
 The story follows a group of Tokyo high school students who live dual lives as Phantom Thieves.
-By day, they are regular students dealing with personal issues and school life; by night, they dive into the “Metaverse” to change the hearts of wicked adults by confronting and stealing their twisted desires.
+By day, they are regular students dealing with personal issues and school life; by night, they dive into the Metaverse to change the hearts of wicked adults by stealing their evil desires.

 Gameplay:

-- Combat: Persona 5 utilizes a turn-based combat system where players exploit enemy weaknesses using a variety of attacks, including elemental skills and physical moves.
-By striking an enemy’s weak point, players can knock them down and initiate “Hold Up” attacks, including the opportunity to negotiate with or capture them.
+- Combat: In the dungeon crawling component, Persona 5 uses a mixture of stealth gameplay and a turn-based combat system where players exploit enemy weaknesses using a variety of attacks, including elemental skills and physical moves.
+By striking an enemy’s weak point, players can knock them down, which gives you the choice to pile on them with all your members or negotiate with them/capture them.

 - Life Simulation: A significant portion of the game involves living the protagonist’s day-to-day life.
-Players manage their time by attending school, studying, taking part-time jobs, building relationships (“Confidants”), and diving into the Metaverse.
+Players manage their time by attending school, studying, taking part-time jobs and building relationships (confidants).
+Other times, they can choose to dive into the metaverse and take on the dungeon crawling.

-Themes: Persona 5 delves into social issues, such as the struggles of fitting into society, the complexities of morality, and the challenges faced by the youth in modern society.
-It critiques societal corruption, apathy, and the nature of freedom in the modern world.
+Themes: Persona 5 delves into social issues, such as the struggles of fitting into society and breaking free.
+It focuses on the challenge faced by youth in society.

 Overall, Persona 5 offers a lengthy experience, often exceeding 80-100 hours for first-time players.
-This length allows for extensive character development, intricate plot details, and deep exploration of its themes.
+This length allows for extensive character development and in-depth exploration of its themes.

 Related: Games like Persona 5